php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-contains"></a>
 #### `contains()` {.collection-method}

-The `contains` method determines whether the collection contains a given item.
-You may pass a closure to the `contains` method to determine if an element exists in the collection matching a given truth test:
+The `contains` method determines whether the collection contains a given item:

-    $collection = collect([1, 2, 3, 4, 5]);

-    $collection->contains(function ($value, $key) {
-        return $value > 5;
-    });

-    // false

-Alternatively, you may pass a string to the `contains` method to determine whether the collection contains a given item value:

     $collection = collect(['name' => 'Desk', 'price' => 100]);